 Growth may not translate into higher returns, if say; the stronger growth rates are already factored into the price.
-Strong growth can certainly be associated with poor technicals, bubble risks, environmental degradation, rising inequality, late cycle concerns inflation, fighter monetary policies and other pasty things.
-However, on balance, when faced with the choice between fast and slow growth, investors prefer strong growth any day of the week of slower growth comes true, then markets will likely assign a premium to asset prices in relatively stronger growth and penalise countries with countries with growth relatively slower
+Strong growth can certainly be associated with poor technicals, bubble risks, environmental degradation, rising inequality, late cycle concerns, inflation, tighter monetary policies and other nasty things.
+However, on balance, when faced with the choice between fast and slow growth, investors prefer strong growth any day of the week.